-It was a scorching hot day and after talking to a couple of other anglers, we found out quickly that the carp had been cruising in the upper layers all day, not interested in feeding much.
-That wasn’t a big surprise and we knew it was due to cool a lot in the evening so it gives us plenty of time to pick some pegs and get going.
+It was a scorching hot day, and after talking to a couple of other anglers, we found out quickly that the carp had been cruising in the upper layers all day, not interested in feeding much.
+That wasn’t a big surprise, and we knew it was due to cool down quite a lot in the evening, so it gives us plenty of time to pick some pegs and get going.

 I chose to fish one rod on a Ronnie Rig with a size 6 Gardner Mugga and a ‘CC Moore Odyssey XXX 16mm Pop Up’ on one rod and the other on a simple hair rig, size 5 Fox Wide Gape hook, tied to 20lb Korda N-Trapp equipped with a 15mm CC Moore Pacific Tuna Boilie.

 Jon took a similar method fishing a 16mm Pacific Tuna Pop Up on a multi-rig on one rod and a 15mm Pacific Tuna Boilie on the other rod again with a simple hair rig.

 We didn’t want to overcomplicate things on this session.
 We only had 24hrs and the carp in the Mist are old and wily.
 We found out just how wily they were later on in the night.

 I had a little search around our swims with my Deeper Pro+ and found that around 50 yards out, there was a 7ft deep spot that was clear, as soon as it started to shallow up to 6ft that was when the weed started.
 So we found a nice clear patch to lay down our traps.

 We spodded around 1.6kg of our mix and spread it out enough to put four rigs on it and then it was time to kick back with a beer and wait for go time.